Moths

 Magpie Moth

-Moths, Vancouver Island, BCThe Magpie Moth has variable black and white patterned wings with a yellowish colouring on its upper torso and head.
+Magpie Moth, Vancouver Island, BCThe Magpie Moth has variable black and white patterned wings with a yellowish colouring on its upper torso and head.
 It is found throughout the Pacific Northwest.
 The caterpillar, which is pale green with bold, black spots and a rusty line down the sides, is conspicuously coloured to warn off predators.
 Read More….

 Tent Caterpillar Moths

-Moths, Vancouver Island, BCThe tent caterpillar moth has a wingspan of 4 to 6 cm and is dark brown with 2 whitish lines nearly parallel to the outer edge of the wings.
+Tent Caterpillar Moth, Vancouver Island, BCThe tent caterpillar moth has a wingspan of 4 to 6 cm and is dark brown with 2 whitish lines nearly parallel to the outer edge of the wings.
 It is widespread in North America.
 The caterpillars can strip and kill a tree if too many feed on it.
 Read More….

-White-lined Spinx Moth
+White-lined Sphinx Moth

 White Wave Moth

-Moths, Vancouver Island, BCThe white wave is a geometer moth.
+White Wave Moth, Vancouver Island, BCThe white wave is a geometer moth.
 They are the second-largest family of moths in North America.
 This family includes many serious agricultural and forest pests.
 These moths are small to medium, with slender bodies and broad wings.
 Read More….

 Moths

 Moths are usually active at night and rest during the day in their preferred habitat.
 Moth caterpillars spin a silk cocoon before changing into a moth.
-Scientists have identified some 250,000 species of moths worldwide but suspect there may be that many again waiting to be discovered.
+Scientists have identified some 250,000 species of moths worldwide, but suspect there may be that many again waiting to be discovered.

-Moths are found all around the world and are closely related to the more colourful butterfly.
+Moths are found all around the world and are closely related to the more colourful butterflies.
 However, moths are nocturnal animals and are more pastel-coloured to blend into the darker surroundings of night.
 As with their butterfly cousins, moths are known to play a vital role in the pollination of plants as they flutter between them.
 Those plants that flower during the night rely solely on moths and bats to pollinate them.
 They are the second most important pollinator after the bees.

 Locampa Roseta Caterpillar, Vancouver Island, BC